zzhang82/web422/notes/angular-intro.md

 * Angular describes itself as a *complete app dev platform*
 * Angular's programming language is TypeScript

-A number of quality authors and developers have contributed comparisons between the two, so it's worthwhile scanning them to get a sense of the similarities and differences.

-> Links will be added here.

 Similar to React, the big difference from legacy-style client-side programming is that we will not work directly with the DOM.
 Yes, our work will affect the rendered DOM, but we cannot use that conceptual model as a foundation for building and modifying the DOM.

 <br>